Intriguing solutions of the Bethe-Salpeter equation for radially excited pseudoscalar charmonia: BSE for Pseudoscalar Charmonium in Euclidean space

-Alternatively the BSE vertex function can be replaced by (more singular) BS wave function $\chi$ through its definition \be \Gamma(q,P)=S^{-1}(q-P/2)\chi(q,P)S^{-1}(q+P/2) \, \, , \ee which is usually considered when performing nonrelativistic limit.
-The interaction kernel is given by the infinite sum of two-particle irreducible quark-antiquark scattering graphs in color-anticolor channel.
+Alternatively, the BSE vertex function can be replaced by a (more singular) BS wave function $\chi$ through its definition \be \Gamma(q,P)=S^{-1}(q-P/2)\chi(q,P)S^{-1}(q+P/2) \, \, , \ee which is usually considered when performing the nonrelativistic limit.
+The interaction kernel is given by the infinite sum of the two-particle irreducible quark-antiquark scattering graphs in a color-anticolor channel.